-Supplies Distributors, PFSweb and InfoPrint Solutions Company ("IPS"), a joint venture company owned by Ricoh and International Business Machines Corporation ("IBM"), have entered into master distributor agreements under which Supplies Distributors acts as a master distributor of various products, primarily IPS product.
+Supplies Distributors, PFSweb and InfoPrint Solutions Company ("IPS") have entered into master distributor agreements under which Supplies Distributors acts as a master distributor of various products, primarily IPS product.

 Supplies Distributors has obtained certain financing (see Notes 3 and 4) that allows it to fund the working capital requirements for the sale of primarily IPS products.
-Pursuant to the transaction management services agreements between PFSweb and Supplies Distributors, PFSweb provides to Supplies Distributors transaction management and fulfillment services, such as managed web hosting and maintenance, procurement support, web-enabled customer contact center services, customer relationship management, financial services including billing and collection services, information management and international distribution services.
+Pursuant to the transaction management services agreements between PFSweb and Supplies Distributors, PFSweb provides to Supplies Distributors transaction management and fulfillment services, such as managed web hosting and maintenance, procurement support, web-enabled customer contact center services, customer relationship management, financial services including billing and collection services, information management, and international distribution services.
 Supplies Distributors does not have its own sales force and relies upon IPS's sales force and product demand generation activities for its sale of IPS products.
 Supplies Distributors sells its products in the United States, Canada and Europe.